Lonely In Autumn: Poem Number 47

 Translation by Dr Joshua Mostow

-The poem was given as an entry to a poetry contest about the coming of autumn to a ‘dilapidated house’ according to Mostow, but he points out that the “house” in question was probably mean to the Kawara Mansion itself.
+The poem was given as an entry to a poetry contest about the coming of autumn to a ‘dilapidated house’ according to Mostow, but he points out that the “house” in question was probably referring to the Kawara Villa, itself previously owned generations earlier by Minamoto no Toru (poem 14).
+The juxtaposition between people (who don’t visit) and autumn (which does) makes this poem highly prized.